MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 </b></summary>

 > [!NOTE]
-> Currently, this instructions applies to `command bot`.
+> Currently, these instructions applies to `command bot`.
 If you start with a `bot`, see [bot-sso sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/v2/bot-sso).

 The following steps helps you to add a new command, after you add SSO in your project: